82nd Annual Midwest Political Science Association Conference

 The Methodology section welcomes papers, panels, and roundtable proposals that highlight areas where political science has made distinctive methodological contributions.
 We are also interested in applied methodological papers focusing on the practical challenges in empirical political research.
 In all cases, we seek to keep the scope and epistemology of political methodology as broad and inclusive as possible.
 We particularly welcome full panel proposals around these or any other relevant themes that fit into the sub-discipline.

 The section welcomes paper, panel and roundtable proposals on all topics related to educating both undergraduate and graduate students.
 Proposals could explore such topics as: assessment, civic engagement, curriculum development, diversity within the classroom, experiential learning, internships, service learning, simulations, teaching strategies, and technology.
 Papers that use empirical evidence (broadly construed) to make and assess claims about the effectiveness of teaching practice are particularly encouraged.
+Papers should connect to the robust literature on teaching and learning, and meet the appropriate guidelines for research with human subjects.
 Qualitative, interpretive, quantitative, theoretical, or philosophical approaches will all be considered.

 The professional development section aims to facilitate open conversations and informational sessions around specific topics related to career advancement, publishing, teaching, public engagement, and graduate school, as well as the political science profession and its place in the broader educational, cultural, and political environment.
 Roundtable proposals on all topics related to professional development are welcome.
 Individuals may also volunteer to participate as panelists on a select number of professional development roundtables.
 Additional information can be found here.